 There are no exceptions.

 We are all, in our own way, EXCEPTIONAL.

-Editor’s Note: This article was originally published at Save The 1 and is reprinted here with permission.
+Editor’s Note: This article was originally published elsewhere and was reprinted here with permission in 2018.